krashish8/cp-stress-tester/README.md

   ```bash
   sudo cp stress-test.sh /usr/bin/
   ```
-* To directly run the stress-tester from an IDE (e.g. Sublime Text), add the command to execute this script to the build file of the IDE.
-For Sublime Text, the following lines shall be added to the build file:
+* To directly run the stress-tester from an IDE (e.g. Sublime Text), modify the build file of the IDE by adding the commands to execute this script.
+For Sublime Text, the following lines shall be added to the build file: ([Example of C++ Build File](https://github.com/krashish8/Sublime-Snippets/blob/a6a487638e8dd34ea02c9d934fb763343622fef5/cpp-linux.sublime-build#L38-L52))

   ```json
   {
       "variants":